Cody-Price/tour-of-heroes-cody/README.md

 ## Acknowledgments

 I would like to thank the Charter Communications (Denver) Dev Team for inspiring me to learn and build on the Angular knowledge they were kind enough to help teach me.
-I'll keep the ball rolling!
+I'll keep the ball rolling! (off to design my own Angular application)